 Face-to-face Learning: Lessons are delivered using online media by an onsite instructor.

-10 Advantages of Blended Learning:
+Top 10 Advantages of an Effective Blended Learning

 1. Increase Student Interest:

 A blended learning environment allows learners to ‘see’ concepts in real-world settings in a virtual environment.
-The context and a practical implementation of the concepts increase student interest and make learning more interesting and immersive.
-Online resources help to bring alive subjects such as Mathematics and Science that are either difficult or monotonous, and also help to improve information retention.
+The context and practical implementation of the concepts increase student interest and make learning more interesting and immersive.
+Online resources help to bring alive subjects such as Mathematics and Science that are either difficult or monotonous and also help to improve information retention.

 2. Increase Focus: